The average British summer isn't renowned for being particularly hot, but global warming means that heatwaves are becoming more common.

 Your local car parts store sells leak detector kits, allowing you to look for telltale red dye drips or a spray of gas which glows in UV light.
 There are also recharge/sealant kits which can replace the R-134a and seal up any tiny holes where it is leaking out.

 One of the last things to check is the battery.
-These days, most people don't check the water level of their battery or test it with a hydrometer, and that is fine as most batteries are made to work with little maintenance for 3-5 years.
+These days, most people don't check the water level of their battery or test it with a hydrometer, and that's fine because most batteries are made to work with little maintenance for 3-5 years.
+And anyway, some batteries are maintenance-free, so you can't access the liquid within.

 However, since it can take a significant amount of juice to crank a hot engine in the summer, you do need to make sure everything is up to spec.
 Here are the details on How to Test a Battery with a Multimeter.